A Generalized Tangent Approximation based Variational Inference Framework for Strongly Super-Gaussian Likelihoods: Introduction

 Strong super-Gaussianity~\citep{palmer-2005-paper,palmer-book-chapter} enables parametric minorization of probability densities.
 Notably,~\cite{seeger2011} considered the factorization of prior distribution into product of strongly super-Gaussian ($\ssg$) potentials to develop a scalable variational framework for image learning under the sparse linear model regime.
 Our approach is fundamentally different, where we exploit the $\ssg$ property intrinsic to a broad class of likelihood functions.

 Building on this idea, we develop $\mathsf{T}$angent $\mathsf{A}$pproximation based $\mathsf{V}$ariational $\mathsf{I}$nferenc$\mathsf{E}$ for $\ssg$ likelihoods ($\tssg$), a framework that leverages the geometry of the underlying $\ssg$ likelihood to construct a tangent minorant and uses the resulting lower bound as the working likelihood.
-This general construction enables tractable inference across a wide class of complex Bayesian models incorporating hierarchical formulations, sparsity-inducing priors, and mixture models.
+In principle, this general construction provides a variational recipe that can lead to tractable inference across a wide class of Bayesian models.
 However in this article, we focus on two key classes of likelihoods, where specification of priors conjugate to the minorant enables an efficient VI framework.
 The first comprises linear regression models with non-Gaussian (heavy-tailed) errors~\citep{RossellRubio2018} arising in robust regression~\citep{huber-robust-regression}.
 By invoking the $\ssg$ property of heavy-tailed likelihoods, we provide a novel and scalable VI approach, with applications spanning financial risk modeling~\citep{graphical-modeling-heavy-tailed-markets} and skewed, heavy-tailed models such as Bayesian quantile regression~\citep{Yu-Moeed-Bayesian-QR}.
-The second class includes discrete-response (count) models, encompassing both the seminal logistic regression formulation of~\cite{Jaakkola-Jordan-2000} and Negative-Binomial regression model, which is popular in biostatistics~\citep{He2021NEBULA}.
+The second class includes discrete-response (count) models, encompassing both the logistic regression formulation of~\cite{Jaakkola-Jordan-2000} and Negative-Binomial regression model, which is popular in biostatistics~\citep{He2021NEBULA}.